pkivolowitz/CSC1810_FALL_2021/P6/README.md

 ## Sample Game

+Most of this specification's length is due to this section despite it being nothing more than a sample of the output of the game.

 ```text
 Louie Position:   6 Health:  10 --- Ralph Position:  75 Health:  10
 Tank: Louie Command (M, F, Q):